Rani ki Vav: Sculptures

-There are gradually increasing cantilevered brackets in the well shaft which are profusely ornamented.
+There are gradually increasing cantilevered brackets in the well shaft, which are profusely ornamented.
 Kalpavriksha carvings on the wall represent fertility and nature worship, while kirtimukhas and makaras adorn the basements and capitals of pillars.
 There are latticework patterns and designs resembling local, geometric textile designs, and traditional Patola designs are featured on the wall at the stepwell's northern entrance.
-These may have been adapted from wood carvings and ceilings seen in temples.
-Figures of horses, elephants and lions decorate pillars and basement moldings.
+These may have been adapted from wood carvings and temple ceilings.
+Figures of horses, elephants, and lions decorate pillars and basement moldings.

+Conservation

+Submerged beneath silt from the Saraswati River for over six centuries, Rani ki Vav underwent its earliest documented repairs in 1937–1938, consisting of debris clearing and soil stabilization on depleted slopes.
+Systematic excavation and structural conservation were initiated by the Archaeological Survey of India (ASI) in the 1960s, exposing the subterranean galleries and recovering buried sculptures.

+Between the late 1960s and 1990s, workers cleared accumulated silt from the well shaft, straightened dilapidated side walls, and reset bulged ashlar masonry.
+Key artifacts recovered during the 1987–1988 desilting included a bronze Tirthankara, a fragmentary Sanskrit inscription, and a marble sculpture depicting Queen Udayamati.
+Later physical interventions included replacing worn flooring with matching Dhrangadhra stone, repairing earthquake induced cracks, and installing perimeter pathways and safety fencing.

 Depiction

 Since July 2018, the ₹100 banknote of Mahatma Gandhi New Series, features Rani ki Vav on the reverse.